City

 The latest and most controversial addition to Mayor Keith Wilson’s constellation of overnight shelters has an opening date.

-The new emergency overnight shelter in 1435 NW Northrup, an office building owned by real estate developer Vanessa Sturgeon, will open its doors Sept.
+The new emergency overnight shelter in 1435 NW Northrup St., an office building owned by real estate developer Vanessa Sturgeon, will open its doors Sept.
 2.

-It’s one of five overnight shelters sprinkled throughout the city, and is part of Mayor Keith Wilson’s plan to create 1,500 overnight shelter beds by December 2025.
-Open to all adults from 8 pm to 6 am nightly, the shelter will initially offer 40 beds but could expand its availability to 200 if necessary, bringing the total number of city-wide beds up to 630.
+It’s one of five overnight shelters sprinkled throughout the city, and is part of Mayor Wilson’s plan to create 1,500 overnight shelter beds by December 2025.
+Open to all adults from 8 pm to 6 am nightly, the shelter will initially offer 40 beds but could expand its availability to 200 if necessary, bringing the total number of beds citywide to 630.

-Zarnitz’s primary object is that shelter entry will be low-barrier, meaning there are no requirements when it comes to maintaining sobriety or providing identification.
-(City spokesperson Rob Layne confirmed that officials will not be tracking individuals that leave the shelter in the morning.)
+Zarnitz’s primary objection is that shelter entry will be low barrier, meaning there are no requirements to maintain sobriety or check identification.
+(City spokesman Rob Layne confirmed that officials will not be tracking individuals who leave the shelter in the morning.)

-The city has a community engagement plan in place to mitigate impacts of overnight shelters on the surrounding communities.
-The prescribed solutions apply to any area within 1,000 feet of a shelter and include cleaning/clearing of obstructions, significant trash, hazardous material, and significant graffiti within 5 business days, perimeter checks, removal of unsanctioned tents after a 72-hour waiting period, and prioritized emergency responses.
+The city has a community engagement plan in place to mitigate impacts of overnight shelters on surrounding communities.
+The prescribed solutions apply to any area within 1,000 feet of a shelter and include cleanup and clearing of obstructions, significant trash, hazardous material, and significant graffiti within five business days; perimeter checks; removal of unsanctioned tents after a 72-hour waiting period; and prioritized emergency responses.

 But similar deals have failed before—and Zarnitz is skeptical.
 “I don’t take any of that seriously,” he says.
 “What if [the city] just changed their mind on something?
 Then they just update the website.
 It’s not a concrete promise.”